Lubricate Garage Door Springs: A Step-by-Step Guide

 Why is it important to lubricate garage door springs?

-Lubricating garage door springs is key to smooth, efficient use.
-It stops extra friction and noisy, early wear.
-This care makes them last longer.
+Lubricating garage door springs is key for smooth operation.
+It cuts down on friction and noise.
+This helps prevent wear and tear, making them last longer.

 What are the benefits of regular garage door lubrication?